GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-70/index.md

 description: >
   Chrome 70 adds support for Desktop Progressive Web Apps on Windows and Linux, support for Public Key Credentials to the Credential Management API, allows you to provide a name to dedicated workers and plenty more.
-Let’s dive in and see what’s new for developers in Chrome 70!
+Let's dive in and see what's new for developers in Chrome 70!
 layout: 'layouts/blog-post.njk'
 date: 2018-10-16
 updated: 2018-10-18